AIgen-Solutions-s-r-l/resume-parser-service/README.md

    }
    ```

-2. **Excluding Empty Nested Objects**: If the exam object inside education_details is empty but education_details has other fields filled, exclude exam entirely.
+2. **Excluding Empty Nested Objects**: If FOR EXAMPLE the exam object inside education_details is empty but education_details has other fields filled, exclude exam entirely.
    ```json
    {
      "education_details": [